alfredosola/detective/README.md

 ## Who?

-This was made for [Tecnocrática](https://tecnocratica.net) by one of its founders, hoping to contribute back to the community.
+This was originally written for using in [Tecnocrática](https://tecnocratica.net) by one of its founders.
+I am hoping to contribute back to the community.

 ## False positives